 Departmental Career Overview

-The department currently offers two programs; the Sixth Year Professional Diploma Program with Certification (092) certifies that successful completers have the knowledge, skills, and attitudes to be administrators in Connecticut's public and private schools.
-They are eligible to serve as assistant superintendent, curriculum coordinator, principal, assistant principal, department head and other educational supervisory positions.
-The Ed.D.
-Program identifies leaders who can transform Connecticut’s educational institutions on all levels and in various agencies and organizations.
+The department currently offers two programs; the Sixth-Year Certificate Program with Certification (092) certifies that successful completers have the knowledge, skills, and attitudes to be administrators in Connecticut's public and private schools.
+Completers are eligible to serve as Assistant Superintendent, Curriculum Coordinator, Principal, Assistant Principal, Department Head, and other educational supervisory positions.
+The Doctor of Education (Ed.D.) program identifies leaders who can transform Connecticut’s educational institutions on all levels and in various agencies and organizations.
 The program’s mission is to prepare educational leaders with comprehensive knowledge, appropriate skills, and empowering attitudes to become leaders who are informed decision-makers capable of being reflective practitioners and who contribute to research and practice literature.

 General Career Assistance